Teutooni/cumulocity-tedge-demo/README.md

 ```

 > Tip: You can also verify the message is delivered correctly by listening to the cloud topic: `tedge mqtt sub 'c8y#'`
-> To send an operation, use c8y cli: `c8y identity get --name raspi_01 | c8y operations create --template "{'set_light':{lightid:1,on:true}}"`
+> To send an operation, use c8y cli: `c8y identity get --name raspi_01 | c8y operations create --description "test" --template "{'set_light':{lightid:1,on:true}}"`

 4) Create custom operations handler on thin edge:
 Add a file to `/etc/tedge/operations/c8y` as the tedge user: ```sudo -u tedge touch /etc/tedge/operations/c8y/set_light```
 Edit the [set_light](./set-light/set_light) and save

 5) Create the [script](./set-light/simpleLightControl.sh) that will be executed and make sure it has permissions
-> Tip: check file permissions: `ls -l`, set execute permissions for all users: `chmod +x simpleLightControl.sh`
+> Tip: check file permissions: `ls -l`, set execute permissions for all users: `chmod a+x simpleLightControl.sh`

+6) Thin edge needs to restart to register custom command: `sudo tedge reconnect c8y`

-6) Create an operation (see above) and veryfiy that the scrip ran.
+7) Create an operation (see above) and veryfiy that the script ran.
 It should produce a log file, configured inside the script.

+> Tip: since the light control script pipes output to a log file, make sure the tedge user has rights to write it.

 -----------------------------